-- a) Three specifications of dry-weather tyre at each Event, each of which must be visibly distinguishable from one another when a car is on the track. - b) At certain Events one additional specifications of dry-weather tyres may be made available to all teams competitors for evaluation purposes following a recommendation to the FIA from the Supplier.
-In such cases: - i) Testing of these additional specifications will be mandatory for all cars, unless the car in question has suffered irreparable damage. - ii) Testing of these additional specifications must be carried out in the last 30 minutes of P2.
+- a) Three specifications of dry-weather tyre at each Event, each of which must be visibly distinguishable from one another when a car is on the track. - b) At certain Events additional specifications of dry-weather tyres may be made available to all competitors for evaluation purposes following a recommendation to the FIA from the Supplier.
+In such cases: - i) Testing of these additional specifications will be mandatory for all cars, unless the car in question has suffered irreparable damage. - ii) Testing of these additional specifications must be carried out in the last-first 30 minutes of P2.
 The Supplier will specify the testing schedule for each competitor during this time interval.
 Any other on track and/or testing activity not specified by the Supplier is not permitted. - iii) Each competitor may not necessarily be given the same tyre specifications to evaluate.
 The total number of laps required from each car during this time interval will be the same for all cars.

-Teams Competitors will be informed about such an additional specifications at least one two weeks before the start of the relevant Event.
+Competitors will be informed about such additional specifications at least two weeks before the start of the relevant Event.

-- c) One specification of intermediate tyre at each Event. - d) One specification of wet-weather tyre at each Event. - 24.2 Quantity, selection and specification of tyres during an Event: - Except under Articles 24.1(b), 24.4(e) and 24.4(f), no driver may use more than thirteen sets of dry-weather tyres, four sets of intermediate tyres and three sets of wet-weather tyres during an Event.
-A complete set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification and as allocated by the FIA, however, sets of the same specification may be mixed following the qualifying practice session. - b) No less than nine weeks before the start of each Event held in Europe, and fifteen weeks before the start of each Event held outside Europe, the FIA will provide all competitors with the following information relevant to the Event in question:
+- c) One specification of intermediate tyre at each Event. - d) One specification of wet-weather tyre at each Event.

+24.2 Quantity, selection and specification of tyres during an Event:

+- a) Except under Articles 24.1(b), 24.4(e) and 24.4(f), no driver may use more than thirteen sets of dry-weather tyres, four sets of intermediate tyres and three sets of wet-weather tyres during an Event.
+A complete set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification and as allocated by the FIA, however, sets of the same specification may be mixed following the qualifying practice session. - b) No less than nine weeks before the start of each Event held in Europe, and fifteen weeks before the start of each Event held outside Europe Unless otherwise determined by the FIA and with the agreement of the Supplier, no less than two weeks prior to each Event, the FIA will provide all competitors with the following information relevant to the Event in question: